After Effects best practices

 Project optimization

-When creating templates, you want to make sure that your project is as optimized as possible.
-This means that you should avoid using heavy effects, and try to keep the number of layers to a minimum.
+When creating templates, make sure that your project is as optimized as possible.
+Avoid using heavy effects and try to keep the number of layers to a minimum.

 Pre-rendering

 Pre-rendering is the most useful technique for lowering render times.
-Make sure to pre-render all layers that are using effects, or that are slowing down the preview in After Effects.
-Also, pre-rendering image sequences will make sure that your project can be under our upload limit.
-Simply isolate the layers you want to pre-render one by one, and render them out as a mp4.
-If you have layers with transparency, add a green screen as a background, and key out that green screen in the template.
-For example: If you use any of Trapcode plugins; pre-compose it; render that composition as a .mp4 sequence and turn off the original layer.
-You just pre-rendered a composition.
-This is a huge boost to your render times because AE doesn’t have to calculate heavy layers with complex effects or plugins on it, it just plays a .mp4 video.
+Pre-render all layers that are using effects or slowing down the preview in After Effects.
+Pre-rendering image sequences also helps you stay under the upload limit.
+Isolate the layers you want to pre-render one by one and render them out as an MP4.
+If you have layers with transparency, add a green screen as a background and key it out in the template.

 Effects and plugins

-Effects destroy render times.
-If speed is important to you, try lowering the amount of the effects/plugins to a minimum, or if it’s possible don’t use them at all.
+Effects heavily impact render times.
+If speed is important to you, reduce the number of effects or plugins to a minimum, or avoid them entirely when possible.

 Expressions

-Expressions are also a killer for render times.
-Especially very complex expressions.
-After Effects needs to calculate the expression you set every frame, and if it’s a big one you bet it will slow down your renders.
+Expressions can also hurt render times, especially complex ones.
+After Effects needs to calculate the expression you set every frame, and large expressions can slow down your renders considerably.

 Assets

-If you use large assets, they will also affect the render time.
-Try cropping all the assets in your composition to the right dimensions, instead of using a 4k image or video in a 720p composition.
+Large assets also affect render time.
+Crop assets in your composition to the right dimensions instead of using a 4K image or video in a 720p composition.

 Resolution

-If you are posting to social media, there is no need to use 2k or 4k videos.
-Research the best dimensions for videos and cut down the resolution if you see that your videos are too big.
+If you are posting to social media, there is no need to use 2K or 4K videos.
+Research the best dimensions for each platform and cut down the resolution if your videos are too large.

 Pre-comps

-Before finalizing your project, check all pre-comps just to make sure that you don’t have unnecessary files in there.
-It’s very easy to overlook objects off-screen which will increase your render times.
+Before finalizing your project, check all pre-comps to make sure that you don’t have unnecessary files in there.
+It’s easy to overlook objects off-screen, which will increase your render times.
 Check everything, clean up, and optimize.

 Use .wav for audio